-Research has shown that the active ingredient in tumeric, which also gives it it's vibrant colour, is called curcumin. it is a natural decongestant and is thought to aid in the treatment of certain allergies and depression and is also currently being investigated for benefits in treating Alzheimer's disease.
+Research has shown that the active ingredient in turmeric, which also gives it it's vibrant colour, is called curcumin, it is a natural decongestant and is thought to aid in the treatment of certain allergies and depression and is also currently being investigated for benefits in treating Alzheimer's disease.

 There are lots of interesting articles out there focussing on the benefits of turmeric so it's worth reading.

 Turmeric is bitter to taste and the very intense bright colour mean that it should only be used sparingly.
-It can stain garmets, cooking utensils and leave a woody aroma and chalky senstaion to dishes if over used.
+It can stain garments, cooking utensils and leave a woody aroma and chalky sensation to dishes if over used.